Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ## Conclusion

 Thanks for reading folks!
 I really enjoyed this box as it required manual enumeration rather than using automated tools for priviledge escalation.
-I will keep posting writeup boxes i solve through this platform in coming days.
+I will keep posting writeups through this platform in upcoming days.

 ~ickl0cc